MULEDASTAGIRIREDDY/cmoscourse/README.md

 •The charging speed depends on IdsP, which depends on VgsP and W/L ratio of PMOS This is an extremely important concept for delay analysis.
 The delay of any CMOS circuit depends on how quickly CL can be charged or discharged.
 The faster the current IdsP or IdsN, the smaller the delay.
 This is why W/L ratio tuning directly impacts delay — by increasing the W/L of either transistor, we increase its drain current and therefore reduce the delay for that transition.

-WHY is this understanding so important?
-The behaviour studied in this lecture forms the physical foundation for everything that follows in CMOS design.

 Connection to Voltage Transfer Characteristic:
 The VTC curve — which shows Vout vs Vin  is  a graphical representation of what we studied here.